gaginton/guidance/README.md

 * bit check-types -- validate type script types

 ## Learn More
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

-### Deployment
-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 Even more scripts:
-* npm view react version
+* npm view react version -- Please check you are on a late NPM version for security and compatability purposes